Lockbox-stack/Lockbox/README.md

 It means that even if the Lockbox database was compromised, the attacker will not be able to decrypt the values.

 Encryption key has to be provided via the custom HTTP Header *X-Encryption-Key* when creating a new entry and fetching the value of existing one.
-For the encryption purposes the [Triple DES](http://www.cryptographyworld.com/des.htm) algorithm is being used.
+For the encryption purposes the [AES](https://pl.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm is being used.

 On the other hand, a secret key is being stored by Lockbox API and is used for the API key authentication mechanism based on [JWT](https://jwt.io) (JSON Web Tokens).